2nd Annual Synergy Achievement Awards Honor School Districts’ Pandemic Year Successes - NewsBreak

 2nd Annual Synergy Achievement Awards Honor School Districts’ Pandemic Year Successes

-Edupoint announces winners at National Users Conference in Scottsdale, Arizona.
-MESA, Ariz., Dec.
-2, 2021 (SEND2PRESS NEWSWIRE) — Edupoint® Educational Systems, creator of the industry-leading Synergy® Education Platform for student information and learning management, announced this year’s Synergy Achievement Awards recipients at its Synergy Connect National Users Conference in November.
-Award...www.maryvilleforum.com
+MESA, Ariz., Dec 02, 2021 (SEND2PRESS NEWSWIRE) — Edupoint® Educational Systems, creator of the industry-leading Synergy® Education Platform for student information and learning management, announced this year’s Synergy Achievement Awards recipients at its Synergy Connect National Users Conference in November.
+Award recipients were selected for exceptional application of Synergy functionality resulting...californianewswire.com

 Comments / 0